IgVelasco/nearby_cross/README.md

 flutter pub get nearby_cross
 ```

-And follow the steps for working in iOS
+And follow the steps to make it work in iOS

 1. You need to request the access to protected resources in the following [link](https://developers.google.com/nearby/connections/swift/get-started#request_access_to_protected_resources)
-2. Run pod install inside the `ios` folder
+2. Run `pod install` inside the `ios` folder
-3. Open XCode and install nearby using SPM
+3. Open XCode and install nearby using SPM and add all packages to the plugin nearby_cross
 4. Done!

 ## Models

 ### Connector
-- functions that are shared between discoverer and advertiser
+- Functions that are shared between discoverer and advertiser
-- Main model managing advertiser and discoverer
-- Multiple callbacks define for when an action like a connection or data is being received

 ```
 ```